Erste Group: Subsidiaries

+In addition to these core markets, Erste Group also has an indirect presence in Bosnia and Herzegovina (with Sparkasse Bank), in Montenegro (with Erste Bank Podgorica), in North Macedonia (with Sparkasse Bank AD Skopje) and in Slovenia (with Banka Sparkasse).

 Products

 Online Banking George

 In January 2015, Erste introduced its digital banking platform "George" in Austria.
 George was launched in Slovakia and in the Czech Republic in 2017, in Romania in 2018, in Croatia in 2020 and in Hungary in 2021.
 According to Erste Group, there were approximately 4 million George users in the first four markets by the end of 2018, more than 5 million in 2021, and about 10 million by the end of 2023.

 Private banking

 The Private Banking division serves private clients and offers them fund products.
 Customers can invest in private market ventures (private equity) with a starting capital of 50,000 EUR.

 Social banking

 Erste Group's social banking initiative came into being in 2006 with the founding of Die Zweite Sparkasse, offering people in financial need access to their own bank account and financial advise.
 In 2009, Erste Group founded a microfinance institution in Romania, which provides loans to rural entrepreneurs.
 Sinde 2016, social banking has been initiated in all core markets of Erste Group.
 As of April 2024, EUR 595.6 million in funding have been made available, creating or maintaining 100,000 jobs.